alik-jc/raiden-embedview/README.md

 ### **:wrench: Providers**
 - **src/providers/prod-set.ts** - Contains the main logic for generate link proxy and embed withouth popup's
+- **src/providers/prod-qls.ts** - Contains the main logic for generate link proxy and embed withouth popup's
 - **src/providers/prod-analizer-ok.ts** - Contains the logic for analize and restrucure url for ok.ru
-- **src/providers/prod-analizer-lbry.ts** - Contains the logic for analize and restrucure url for lbry.tv
+- **src/providers/prod-analizer-wish.ts** - Contains the logic for analize and restrucure url for wish links
 - **src/providers/prod-base.ts** - Contains the logic for genereate base url for embed
 - **src/providers/prod-raidenplayer.ts** - Contains the logic for genereate raidenplayer native player
 - **src/providers/prod-snbox.ts** - Contains the logic for genereate sanboxed embed